nnellans/bicep-guide/README.md

 }

 output someOutput object = mapValues(inputObject, item => toUpper(item))
-// This returns an object which ... someOutput = {
+// This returns the same object, but with modified values.
+In this case, the values are converted to uppercase: someOutput = {
-  ...
+  something: 'FOO'
+  anotherthing: 'BAR'
 }
 ```